-- the information given in the report of the directors is consistent with the financial statements, and - the report of the directors has been prepared in accordance with the Companies Act 2014.
+- the information given in the directors' report is consistent with the financial statements, and - the directors' report has been prepared in accordance with the Companies Act 2014.

 I have obtained all the information and explanations that I consider necessary for the purposes of my audit.